 NAKSHATRA (constellations) There are 27 Nakshatras or constellations.
 These constellations complete the A complete revolution of planet in the heaven of 360° of Heaven divided into 12 signs, of 30° each and are divided into 27 parts.

-Nakshatras are also used for commercial predictions.
-A Nakshatra (constellation) helps in prediction and the destiny of the specific day is decided according to the characteristics of that particular Nakshatra, present on that day.
+The Nakshatra helps in prediction; the destiny of the specific day is decided according to the characteristics of that particular Nakshatra, present on that day.

 The Hindu festivals are based on Nakshatras (constellations), Tithi and Muhurathas or Muhurtas (right time to start).

 With the help of all these, astrologers advise the auspicious time to start a new business, marriage, naming a newborn child (Namakaran Sanskar), journey, purchasing of property or constructing a new house.

 Daily Yoga or Dainik Yoga is 27 in numbers.
 Sun and moon’s longitudes are added and then this sum is divided into 27 parts, each measuring 13°27’.